Wyandot Snacks: Products and manufacturing capabilities

 Products made from single and twin screw extrusion capabilities include curls and puffs made singly or in combinations of corn, rice, pulses (like chickpeas, beans, peas), made from fruits and other vegetables, fortified with vitamins and minerals, and made with ancient grains.

 RTE popcorn is made both air and kettle popped.

 Corn based snacks include corn chips, tortilla chips, and tortilla strips.

-Wyandot once utilized a former P&G craft chip line to manufacture award-winning specialty chips made from chickpeas and combinations of various vegetable components.
+Wyandot once utilized a former P&G craft chip line to manufacture specialty chips made from chickpeas and combinations of various vegetable components.